berttaylor/Dynamo/README.md

 ## Building the application locally

-(_Important: You will need to complete the local .env.dev file with the correct information.
+(_Important: You will need to complete a local .env file with the correct information.
 More information will be provided on this in later versions of the app/readme._)

 To get the build running locally, there are a few things that need to happen: